-Join the Center for Data Innovation for a panel discussion with experts in government and industry for a discussion on existing best practices, emerging trends and techniques, and further opportunities for public-private initiatives to use data to reduce counterfeits in e-commerce.
+The Center for Data Innovation hosted a panel discussion with experts in government and industry for a discussion on existing best practices, emerging trends and techniques, and further opportunities for public-private initiatives to use data to reduce counterfeits in e-commerce.

 - October 14, 2021, 1:00 PM to 2:00 PM (EDT) / 7:00 PM to 8:00 PM (CEST)

 - Matthew C. Allen, Director, National Intellectual Property Rights Coordination Center

 - Christa Brzozowski, Senior Manager of Public Policy, Amazon

 - Sara Decker, Senior Director of Federal Government Affairs, Walmart